Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

     necessarily think of it as a more correct representation of a real system.

+In a similar way to the electronic band structure, we produce the density of states plot in three steps.

 ### Step 1 - SCF Calculation
 Perform a self consistent calculation as before, producing a converged